neutron-org/neutron-docs/README.md

 ## 🛠 Development

-This documentation is built with [Mintlify](https://mintlify.com), a modern documentation platform.
+This documentation is built with [Mintlify](https://mintlify.com), a modern documentation platform designed for developer-focused content.

 ### Local Development